Welcome to The Hague!

 At FIDE the world of European law unites to discuss the state of EU law on both European and national level.
 FIDE congresses unite academia and practice, including endorsement and active participation of members of the Court of Justice of the European Union.

-FIDE Reports are available now!
+FIDE Reports, including 2021 updates, are available now!

 We are extremely happy to announce that the XXIX FIDE Congress volumes are now available, both in hardcopy and open access (pdf)!

 The PDF files of the reports, including 2021 updates by several national rapporteurs, can also be found here.

 The publications are the result of the hard work of our general, institutional and national rapporteurs, for which the FIDE Board would like to thank all wholeheartedly.

 We are aware that these volumes present the state of the art up until “everything changed”.
 However, this does not detract from the lasting value of the overarching and comparative perspectives offered by these three volumes.
 Our 2021 Congress will allow us to return to these topics with new eyes and discuss recent developments in the three areas under discussion.
 From the German Constitutional Court’s Weiss judgment to the consequences of COVID-19 on the protection of personal data and the platform industry, all prove to show the dynamic character of EU law.

 Those of you that had already pre-ordered a hard copy with your FIDE registration will receive this hard copy at the address provided during registration.
 If you did not order a hard copy yet, you may do so directly online with the publisher.

 As a part of the cooperation with our mediapartner EU Law Live, we are proud and thankful to announce their podcast series ‘FIDE Conversations’, in which rapporteurs of the Congress reports join in to discuss their respective topics.

 On their website you can find, in order of appearance, the podcast installment about data protection, competition law in the digital economy, and the enforcement of EU law in national courts.